MedAI-Clemson/dicom-media-exporter/Readme.md

 * Tested for Ultrasound Image and Ultrasound Video DICOM files, but may work for others.
 Please submit an issue if you run into an unsupported DICOM type.
 * Uses multiprocessing to speed things up ⚡.
 This feature has not been tested on Windows.
 * Currently DICOM Media Exporter only exports still images and videos.
 If your application requires exporting other media types (audio for example), please submit an issue.
+* DME uses Pillow to encode images and FFmpeg to encode video.
+DME supports any output format options supported by those libraries by listing key-value pair options in the configuration file.

 ## Installation